wp-plugins/jabber-feed/readme.txt

 == Todo ==

+* In the "configuration" window, I should make a detection of the prerequisites, gray everything if a mandatory one is not fulfilled and give an explanation text.

+* And what about internationalization?!

 * Manage menu: with failed publication, it should be possible to retry the publication from this page (with multiple checkbox if possible to massively run publication!).